What is FIPS Compliance?

 In order to mainly adhere to the Federal Information Processing Standards (FIPS) recommendations of the US Federal government, Microsoft had earlier recommended a setting of “Enabled” for FIPS mode, and that too only if it was absolutely necessary; however, it is now leaving the decision to customers by updating the recommendation to “Not Defined”.

 Enabling FIPS mode restricts Windows and its subsystems to use only FIPS-validated cryptographic algorithms.
 This is, in fact disadvantageous.
-If FIPS mode is enabled, the Schannel system component - the component that provides SSL and TLS to applications - disallows SSL 2.0 and 3.0 protocols as they do not meet FIPS standards.
+If FIPS mode is enabled, the Schannel system component - the component that provides Secure Socket Layer and TLS to applications - disallows SSL 2.0 and 3.0 protocols as they do not meet FIPS standards.
 This prevents web browsers using Schannel from connecting to HTTPS web sites that use protocols older than TLS 1.0.

 Another disadvantage is that enabling FIPS mode prevents the .NET Framework from allowing use of non-validated cryptography algorithms.
 This means that enabling FIPS mode will break the .NET applications that use advanced and more efficient cryptography algorithms.
 Or if not, it would force the .NET applications to use cryptography algorithms that are much less efficient and slower.